WILD PEACE SANCTUARY

 NATIVE LAND

-The land that Wild Peace Sanctuary calls home was the traditional hunting ground of the Wusitslum/Älsé (Alsea) people.
-In respect for the original people of this land, and acknowledgment of the ongoing harms from settler culture, please follow the link below to read more on the history of this place.
+The land that Wild Peace Sanctuary calls home was traditional hunting grounds for the Wusitslum/Älsé (Alsea) people.
+In respect for the original people of this land, and acknowledgment of the ongoing harms from settler culture, please follow the link below and read more on the history of this place.

 “Handed down from my people was a story that the only duty